fakhiralkda/fakhiralkda/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"The most difficult thing is the decision to act, the rest is merely tenacity.
-The fears are paper tigers."</i>
+<i>"What most people need to learn in life is how to love people and use things instead of using people and loving things."</i>
 <br>
-<b>- Amelia Earhart</b>
+<b>- Unknown</b>
 </blockquote>
 </p>